- Activity

 Santa Claus at West Midland Safari Park © WMGC

-If you're looking for more ideas for your Christmas break explore our list of the best Christmas destinations.
+Looking for more festive inspiration?
+Check out our list of the best Christmas destinations.

-Discover more about the West Midlands and the rest of England with our Rough Guide to England.
-You might also want to see our list of the best alternative winter breaks in the UK, or our guide to where to travel in the winter.
-Go on the trip of your dreams with our customisable tailor-made trip itineraries to England.
+For more on the West Midlands and beyond, explore our Rough Guide to England.
+You might also like our picks for the best alternative winter breaks in the UK or our guide to the top winter travel spots.
+Planning a trip?
+Our tailor-made itineraries to England can help you craft the perfect getaway.

 We may earn commission when you click on links in this article, but this doesn’t influence our editorial standards.
 We only recommend services that we genuinely believe will enhance your travel experiences.